-Recently, we performed some Net Promoter Score comment coding work for a successful Australian health fund called nib health insurance.
-Nib has recently de-mutualised and as a result, has been very focused on providing its customers with the best levels of service possible.
+We performed some Net Promoter Score comment coding work for a successful Australian health fund called nib health insurance.
+At the time nib had recently de-mutualised and was very focused on providing its customers with the best levels of service possible.

-Towards the end of 2009, nib investigated the use of NPS®.
-And in January of 2010, they started to use transactional Net Promoter Score, i.e. they have started to collect NPS scores and comments for a variety of customer touch points.
+Nib had investigated the use of NPS® had started to use transactional Net Promoter Score, i.e. they were collecting NPS scores and comments for a variety of customer touch points.

-Since then they have collected a large volume of free format comment data.
-Our task was to help them identify a set of comment themes for their data and then code the comments by the different themes.
-To be sure, it was a substantial task.
+In the data set was a large volume of free format comment data.
+Our task was to help them identify the comment themes for their data and then code the comments by the themes.

-In the process, though, we uncovered a very interesting insight that they have been kind enough to allow us to share.
+In the process we uncovered a very interesting insight that they have been kind enough to allow us to share in this NPS case study.

 This leads to rather good opportunity to compare what customers include in their analysis process when they score customer satisfaction and Net Promoter Score.